Diamond Color Scale Chart & Review | 4C's Education

 Lower Color Grades: K-M Pros

-Another cool trick...add some fluorescence!
-In this color range, it can certainly be your friend!
+One final trick: Add some fluorescence!
+In this color range fluorescence can actually be your friend.
 Unlike the colorless diamonds (in which fluorescence can dull the brilliance of the stone or cause it to have a blue sheen), the presence of fluorescence here can actually make a stone appear whiter.
-So it's completely ok to go for that K color with strong blue fluorescence...just steer clear of any Very Strong fluorescence diamonds (it's too strong for any color grade).
+So it's completely okay to get something like a K color with strong blue fluorescence.
+I would just recommend steering clear of any Very Strong fluorescence diamonds (it's too strong for any color grade).

 Lower Color Grades: K-M Cons

-All this being said, there are a number of ways in which going for a stone with more color might come back and bite you in the proverbial caboose; namely, the size and shape of the stone you choose.
-When it comes to size, the larger the diamond the more obvious the color will become, so a 1 carat diamond will look lighter than a 3 carat of the exact same color grade.
+All this being said, there are a number of ways in which choosing a stone with more color might result in an unpleasant look depending on the size and shape of the stone you choose.
+When it comes to size, the larger the diamond the more obvious the color will become, so a 1 carat diamond will look lighter than a 3 carat diamond of the exact same color grade.
 If a colorless/near-colorless diamond is a priority for you, I would remain cognizant of this.

-Shape can also cause trouble if you are looking to capitalize on those yellowish stones we just learned about.
+Shape can also cause trouble if you are looking to capitalize on the yellowish stones we just learned about.
 For example, a J color cushion or radiant cut diamond will come across much more yellow than a round brilliant of the same grade.
-Luckily, round brilliants (which are by far the most popular of all the diamond cuts) are pretty darn awesome at disguising a yellowish tint.
-Yay for conformity trends!
-Cough.
+Luckily, round brilliant cuts (which are by far the most popular of all the diamond cuts) are excellent for disguising a yellowish tint.

 A Final Note on Color Undertones: